-- Students must attend a North American university.
+- Students must attend a North American (United States, Canada, Mexico) university.

 - The proposed research must be closely related to the research topics carried out by Microsoft Research as noted in the Research areas tab above.
 We are particularly interested in proposals related to Systems & Networking and AI (including Machine Learning, Computer Vision, and Robotics) as well as interdisciplinary extensions to them.